fpgadeveloper/ethernet-fmc-axi-eth/README.md

 ## Description

-This project demonstrates the use of the Opsero [Quad Gigabit Ethernet FMC](https://ethernetfmc.com "Ethernet FMC") and it supports several FPGA/MPSoC development boards.
+This project demonstrates the use of the Opsero [Ethernet FMC] and [Robust Ethernet FMC] and it supports several FPGA/MPSoC development boards.
 The design contains 4 AXI Ethernet blocks configured with DMAs.

 ![Block diagram](docs/source/images/axi-eth-block-diagram.png "AXI Ethernet block diagram")

 Important links:

+* Datasheet of the [Ethernet FMC]
+* Datasheet of the [Robust Ethernet FMC]
 * The user guide for these reference designs is hosted here: [AXI Ethernet for Ethernet FMC docs](https://axieth.ethernetfmc.com "AXI Ethernet for Ethernet FMC docs")
 * To report a bug: [Report an issue](https://github.com/fpgadeveloper/ethernet-fmc-axi-eth/issues "Report an issue").
 * For technical support: [Contact Opsero](https://opsero.com/contact-us "Contact Opsero").